bjohnson7/ui-internship-training-docs/src/pages/setup/understanding-source-code.md

 <article id="whySourceCode">

-## Why do I need to get the Source Code?
+## Why Do I Need to Get the Source Code?

 If you find a bug in a bundle, it is good practice to find out if it is also in the latest source code of bundle version.
 If it exists in the latest source code of that bundle version, a fix should be applied to all versions of that bundle.